mvac7/PSGed/README.md

 - [x] RLEWB compression of graphic and demo datas.
 - [x] New Load screen.
 - [x] Help improvements.
-- [ ] Support for keyboard shortcuts to select the control device
+- [x] Support for keyboard shortcuts to select the control device.
+- [x] Control the keystroke when exiting a window/screen.
 <br/>